-The way in which I travel has evolved a lot over the past five years.
+The way in which I travel has evolved a lot over the past decade.
 Whereas I used to always choose the cheapest dorm bed in any city, regardless of the ratings, I now avoid dorm rooms in favour of a good night’s sleep.

-I travel with my boyfriend most of the time.
+I travel with Dave most of the time.
 However, because we both begun our travels alone we recognise the benefits of solo travel.
-Several times a year, we’ll head off to different countries and spend a few weeks meeting new people and getting out of our cosy couple bubble.
+Every so often, we’ll head off to different countries and focus on getting out of our cosy couple bubble.

 I used to spend my life on social media, sharing every single detail of my travels online and meeting up with readers across the globe.
 These days, however, I relish having a little more privacy in my life.
 Mid-pandemic, I deleted all of my social media accounts and now aim to spend as much time offline as possible.
 If you’re looking for me on Facebook, Twitter, Instagram, or TikTok — sorry!
 I don’t use any of them.
 Deleting social media has significantly improved my happiness levels and I highly recommend it.